+The City will be responsible for the design and construction of Marksheffel Road Segment M5, comprising the bridge over Cottonwood Creek, which is to be funded by PPRTA 3.
+The City will advance the design of the bridge and will coordinate with the preliminary design of road profiles for M4 and M6 by the District.

-Within thirty (30) days of recording of each final plat in The Schmidt Property that contains a Marksheffel Road Segment, the City shall accept the conveyance, in a form acceptable to it, of the tracts within which the Marksheffel Road Segments will lie.
-The City, following notification by the County, shall initiate the annexation process for such tracts in the future, after the tracts have been accepted and are contiguous to the City.
+Within thirty (30) days of recording of each final plat in The Schmidt Property that contains a Marksheffel Road Segment, the City shall begin the conveyance process, in a form acceptable to it, of each tract(s) within which the Marksheffel Road Segment(s), or portions thereof, will lie.
+The City shall initiate the annexation process for such tracts in the future, after the tracts have been accepted and are contiguous to the City.

 The City shall review and approve all required plans and construction drawings for the Marksheffel Road Segments and the Intersection Improvements.